Ig Publishing: Literary fiction

 Ig is particularly known for its literary fiction.
 In 2012, the press released The Care and Feeding of Exotic Pets by Diana Wagman, which was named a Barnes and Noble Discover pick.
 In 2014, Ig released Point of Direction by Rachel Weaver, which was named an Indie Next selection.
 Ig has had multiple titles reviewed by prestigious publications including The New York Times, NPR, Publishers Weekly, Oprah Magazine, Kirkus Reviews and Booklist.
 Damn Love, a short story collection by Jasmine Beach-Ferrara, received a PEN/Hemingway Honorable Mention in 2014.
 In 2015, Tracy O'Neill's The Hopeful was named a 5 Under 35 pick by the National Book Foundation.
 The press's fiction list has won several more awards since then, including the CLMP Firecracker Award in Fiction in 2022 for Celeste Mohammed's Pleasantview, a novel-in-stories set in Trinidad.

-Bookmarked

-In 2016, Ig launched its Bookmarked series, where an author writes on a book that had a profound impact on their writing and life.
-Kirby Gann authored the first book in the series, on John Knowles' A Separate Peace.
-Other titles that first year included Curtis Smith on Kurt Vonnegut's Slaughterhouse-Five, and Hobart editor Aaron Burch on Stephen King's The Body.
-Titles in the series since then include Jaime Clarke on Fitzgerald's The Great Gatsby, David Ryan on Malcolm Lowry's Under the Volcano, Steve Yarbrough on Larry McMurtry's The Last Picture Show, Michael Seidlinger on Mark Danielewski's House of Leaves, Brian Evenson on Raymond Carver's What We Talk About When We Talk About Love, Charles Holdefer on George Saunders' Pastoralia, Steve Almond on John Williams's Stoner, Kim McLarin on James Baldwin's Another Country, Sven Birkerts on Nabokov's Speak, Memory, Pamela Erens on George Eliot's Middlemarch, and Robin Black on Virginia Woolf's Mrs. Dalloway.